 Renting Out Your Space for Money

-There are many ways to increase your income, one woman found a way to use her condo to generate money for herself.
-When the real estate market tanked a few years ago, Samantha found herself with a condo that had fell in value.
-In addition to that distressing problem, she discovered that her condo association had specific rules and she couldn't get a long time renter for the place as the cap had been met in her development.
+She also discovered that her condo association had specific rules and she couldn't get a long time renter for the place as the cap had been met in her development.

-Earning More on By Renting Out
+Earning More Money By Renting Out

 - Paid for Graduate School (about $34,000)